GAP (NYSE:GPS) Given New $12.00 Price Target at Cowen

-GAP (NYSE:GPS – Get Rating) had its price target lowered by Cowen from $16.00 to $12.00 in a research report issued to clients and investors on Tuesday, The Fly reports.
-Cowen’s target price would suggest a potential upside of 3.45% from the stock’s current price.
+GAP (NYSE:GPS – Get Rating) had its target price dropped by investment analysts at Cowen from $16.00 to $12.00 in a research report issued on Tuesday, Stock Target Advisor reports.
+Cowen’s price objective suggests a potential upside of 3.45% from the stock’s current price.

-Several other equities analysts have also recently commented on the stock.
-JPMorgan Chase & Co. cut shares of GAP from a “neutral” rating to an “underweight” rating and dropped their target price for the company from $11.00 to $9.00 in a research report on Friday.
-Robert W. Baird lowered their price objective on shares of GAP from $14.00 to $11.00 and set a “neutral” rating for the company in a research report on Friday.
-Deutsche Bank Aktiengesellschaft lowered their price objective on shares of GAP from $17.00 to $12.00 in a research report on Friday.
-Wells Fargo & Company reduced their target price on shares of GAP from $20.00 to $16.00 and set an “overweight” rating on the stock in a report on Friday.
-Finally, Citigroup reduced their price objective on shares of GAP from $8.00 to $7.00 in a research note on Friday.
-Eight analysts have rated the stock with a sell rating, nine have assigned a hold rating and four have given a buy rating to the stock.
-According to MarketBeat, the company currently has a consensus rating of “Hold” and an average price target of $12.67.
+Several other research analysts also recently issued reports on the company.
+Wells Fargo & Company lowered their price objective on GAP from $20.00 to $16.00 and set an “overweight” rating for the company in a research note on Friday.
+The Goldman Sachs Group decreased their target price on shares of GAP from $20.00 to $14.00 and set a “neutral” rating for the company in a research report on Friday, April 22nd.
+Morgan Stanley downgraded shares of GAP from an “equal weight” rating to an “underweight” rating and decreased their target price for the company from $13.00 to $8.00 in a research report on Friday.
+UBS Group decreased their target price on shares of GAP from $14.00 to $11.00 and set a “neutral” rating for the company in a research report on Friday.
+Finally, Robert W. Baird decreased their target price on shares of GAP from $14.00 to $11.00 and set a “neutral” rating for the company in a research report on Friday.
+Eight equities research analysts have rated the stock with a sell rating, nine have assigned a hold rating and four have assigned a buy rating to the company.
+Based on data from MarketBeat.com, GAP presently has an average rating of “Hold” and a consensus price target of $12.59.

 The Gap, Inc operates as an apparel retail company.
 The company offers apparel, accessories, and personal care products for men, women, and children under the Old Navy, Gap, Banana Republic, and Athleta brands.
 Its products include denim, tees, fleece, and khakis; eyewear, jewelry, shoes, handbags, and fragrances; and fitness and lifestyle products for use in yoga, training, sports, travel, and everyday activities for women and girls.